jijoderick/jijoderick.github.io/_research/research_3.md

 used to investigate the mechanics of HFpEF exercise intolerance.
 - Calibrated the computational approach to reproduce cardiac performance indices of control patients reported in the clinical literature.
-- Investigated the role of HFpEF pathophysiological factors such as myocardial stiffening, contractile dysfunction, ventricular remodelling, right ventricular dysfunction and pulmonary hypertension in HFpEF prognosis.
+- Investigated the role of pathophysiological factors such as myocardial stiffening, contractile dysfunction, ventricular remodelling, right ventricular dysfunction and pulmonary hypertension in HFpEF prognosis.

 Publication outcomes